Dillon Co. man charged with murder after body found in vehicle

-DILLON CO, SC (WBTW) – Deputies have charged a man with murder after a body was found in a vehicle in the Little Rock Community.
+DILLON COUNTY, SC (WBTW) – Deputies have charged a man with murder after a body was found in a vehicle in the Little Rock Community.

 Dillon County deputies were called to Harllee’s Bridge Road on Jan 12 for a person was found dead in a vehicle.
 Initial findings determined the person in the vehicle did not die as a result of a wreck, according to the Dillon County Sheriff’s Office.